ebornier-pivotal/credhubdemo/README.md

 # Run the credhubdemo

-This demo uses spring-credhub backed by a credhub infrastructure to inject credentials.
+This demo uses spring annotation properties backed by a credhub infrastructure to inject credentials.
 It assumes you have deployed https://docs.pivotal.io/credhub-service-broker/

 # Create the service